MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P08-Adding-Notes/content.md

 >
 >1.
 Linked the `noteTitleTextField` and `noteContentTextView` to the Display Note View Controller using IBOutlets.
 >2.
 Implemented `viewWillAppear()` in the Display Note View Controller and used it to delete the placeholder text.
 >3.
-Added a `note` property to the Display Note View Controller.
+Modified Display Note View Controller's `prepareForSegue(_:sender:)` method to create a new `Note()` with the user's input.
 >4.
-Modified Display Note View Controller's `prepareForSegue(_:sender:)` method to create a new `Note()` with the user's input.
+Modified `prepareForSegue(_:sender:)` again to place the created note into the List Notes Table View Controller's array.
 >5.
-Modified `prepareForSegue(_:sender:)` again to place the created note into the List Notes Table View Controller's array.
->6.
 Tried running the app to see what happens.